 What’s next for you and your practice?

-raphy has made moving image so limitless for creatives.
-I feel like it’s a great skill to learn, hopefully one day I can move onto film cinematography once I get enough experience.
+In the last decade, Digital Cinematography has made moving image so limitless for creatives.
+I feel like it’s a great skill to learn, hopefully, one day I can move onto film cinematography once I get enough experience.

 Right now I’m combining digital videography with film photography by starting a YouTube channel, called Film Freek, where I show some of the techniques I use for my photography.
-The film photography community is growing on social media faster than ever, and there’s already some cool channels on YouTube, so for me it’s a now or never kind of thing!
+The film photography community is growing on social media faster than ever, and there are already some cool channels on YouTube, so for me, it’s a now or never kind of thing!
 I’m really happy with how I’ve been progressing with photography and I’m excited to see what happens in the future.